Backbase/blimp/README.md

 The Backbase Liquibase Integration Maven Plugin is here to eliminate the boilerplate `<execution/>` elements needed to generate the SQL create/update scripts.

-## blimp:generate
+## Goal "blimp:generate"

-Generate all SQL scripts for all specified databases.
+Generates all SQL scripts for all specified databases.

 This mojo executes the following actions